Peng-Protocol/Dexhune-SS/SS/Specifications/MarkerDAO.md

 - **Propose**

-Creates a new proposal entry, requires; custom transaction and string detail which need to be voted on by the DAO.
-Proposer must be an NFT holder, charges a fee in FFT equal to 0.0001% of the DAO's FFT balance - else proposal is rejected.
+Creates a new proposal entry, requires; string detail which need to be voted on by the DAO.
+Proposer must be an NFT holder, charges a (1) FFT fee - else proposal is rejected.
+Requres; address (where calldata is executed), callData (custom transaction for smart contracts), value (native tokens sent).
+Each proposal has a deadline equal to (1) week in seconds.

-- **upvoteProposal**
+- **Vote**

-Requires proposal index, proposal must exist and status must be "pending", adds an upvote equal to a stated amount in FFT.
+Requires proposal index, proposal type (regular or routine), vote type, proposal must exist and status must be "pending", adds an upvote or downvote equal to number of NFTs the address owns.
+Max iteration is 30 NFTs per vote, callers with more than 30 can vote again, contract will iterate over NFTs owned and exact items used to vote per proposal.

-- **downvoteProposal**

-Requires proposal index, proposal must exist and status must be "pending", adds a downvote equal to a stated amount in FFT.

 - **finalizeProposal**

-Requires index number, proposal status must be "pending", executes the custom transaction of the proposal if passed - else ignores the custom transaction.
+Requires index number, proposal type, proposal status must be "pending", executes the custom transaction of the proposal if "regular" and passed  - else ignores the custom transaction.
 Changes the status to "passed" if passed or "rejected" if rejected.
 Can only be called after 24 hours since the proposal was created.
+If proposal type is routine, does not execute calldata but moves routine details into active routines.

 ...

 - **proposeRoutine**

-Creates a new routine entry, requires; custom transaction - string detail - interval and runway, which need to be voted on by the DAO.
-Proposer must be an NFT holder, charges a fee in FFT equal to 0.0001% of the DAO's FFT balance - else proposal is rejected.
+Creates a new routine proposal, requires; address - calldata - native token value - string detail - interval and runway, which need to be voted on by the DAO.
+Proposer must be an NFT holder, charges a (1) FFT fee  - else proposal is rejected.

-- **upvoteRoutineProposal**

-Requires routine index, routine must exist and status cannot be "rejected", adds an upvote equal to a stated amount in FFT.

-- **downvoteRoutineProposal**

-Requires routine index, routine must exist and status cannot be "rejected", adds a downvote equal to a stated amount in FFT.

-- **ProposeRoutineRemoval**

-Creates a new routine removal entry, requires routine index, routine must exist and status must be "passed".

 - **pushRoutine**

-Executes a routine's custom transaction if it's "interval" has elapsed since the last time it was called and its runway is still active.
+Executes a routine's custom transaction if its "interval" has elapsed since the last time it was called and its runway is still active.
 All other proposal/routine functions trigger this function.

 ...